DETAILED ACTION

 obtain media content ([0019]: “audio content as input”), wherein the media content comprises at least one audio content;

-obtain content information (Fig. 1: step S101; Fig. 2: steps S201-S203), the content information comprising an identification of the at least one audio content ([0022]-[0024]; [0040]; Examiner’s Note: as some examples disclosed in [0022]-[0024], “an identification” is interpreted as a preset priority level of an audio object of media content, which is optionally included in priority metadata);
+obtain content information (Fig. 1, step S101 and Fig. 2, steps S201 and S205:, content information is interpreted as information including “a priority level for an audio object in the audio content”, i.e., preset “priority metadata or priority information”, and quantity of audio objects in the audio content) configured to control rending (Figs. 1-2: controlling selection of a rending mode is a form of controlling rending), the content information comprising an identification of the at least one audio content ([0022]-[0024]; [0040]; Examiner’s Note: as some examples disclosed in [0022]-[0025], “an identification” is interpreted as a preset priority level of an audio object of media content, which is optionally included in priority metadata);

-determine an at least partially reduced rendering of the at least one audio content based, at least partially, on the identification of the at least one audio content (Fig. 2: step S208, “a computing level” is assigned according to determined reduced rendering; [0043]-[0053]),
+control rendering of the at least one audio content based, at least partially, on the identification of the at least one audio content, comprising causing the apparatus to at least one of:

-provide the at least partially reduced rendering of the at least one audio content (Fig. 1: steps S102-S103; Fig. 2: steps S209-S210; [0054]).
+provide the rendering of the at least one audio content based on the controlled rendering (Fig. 1: steps S102-S103; Fig. 2: steps S209-S210])

-Regarding claim 23, Fersch further teaches the apparatus of claim 22, wherein determining the at least partially reduced rendering of the at least one audio content comprises the at least one memory stores instructions that, when executed with the at least one processor, further cause the apparatus to at least one of:
+Regarding claim 23, Fersch further teaches the apparatus of claim 22, wherein controlling the rendering of the at least one audio content comprises the at least one memory stores instructions that, when executed with the at least one processor, further cause the apparatus to:

-Regarding claim 24, Fersch further teaches the apparatus of claim 22, wherein the at least partially reduced rendering of the at least one audio content is further based on a quota associated with the identification (Fig. 2: step S208, “a computing level” read on a quota; [0043]-[0053]), wherein the quota is configured to define an amount of audio content ([0019]: “The audio objects will be rendered in different rendering modes according to their priority level, so that less important objects may be rendered in a less complex way to save computational resources, while important objects may be rendered without compromise by allocating more computational resources”; [0024]).
+Regarding claim 24, Fersch further teaches the apparatus of claim 22, wherein the rendering of the at least one audio content is further based on a quota associated with the identification (Fig. 2: step S208, “a computing level” read on a quota; [0043]-[0053]), wherein the quota is configured to define an amount of audio content ([0019]: “The audio objects will be rendered in different rendering modes according to their priority level, so that less important objects may be rendered in a less complex way to save computational resources, while important objects may be rendered without compromise by allocating more computational resources”; [0024]).

 determine that the quota associated with the priority identification of the at least one audio content is full (Fig. 2: step S206-S207; [0042]); and